Vauxoo/odoo-profiler/README.rst

 Remotely inspired from ZopeProfiler, although there is no online visualisation and there may never be one.

+This is a fork from https://bitbucket.org/anybox/odoo_profiler now maintained by Vauxoo.

 .. |player| image:: https://bytebucket.org/anybox/odoo_profiler/raw/default/doc/static/player.png
     :alt: Player to manage profiler